-Bacteria's favourite food, and the most common cause of disease, is food rich in proteins and water, i.e. meat, eggs, milk and their products.
+Bacteria's favourite food, and the most common cause of disease, is food rich in proteins and water, i.e. meat, poultry, eggs and milk.

 What are the signs of food spoilage?

 The action of microorganisms on food, but also the action of various enzymes, the accumulation of acids or, in certain cases, the formation of gas, after a certain time will cause visible changes in food, such as a change in smell, colour and taste, rancidness or rotting, putrefaction or decomposition.